On the structural stability of a simple cosmological model in $R+\alpha R^{2}$ theory of gravity: Dynamical system analysis

-This term has to be positive in order to effectively imitate dark matter component in the theory.
-For $\Omega_{\Lambda,0}>0$ and $\lambda>\frac{16}{9}$ we can always find initial conditions in the phase space where $\Omega_{dm,i}>0$ while for $\Omega_{\Lambda,0}>0$ and $0<\lambda<\frac{16}{9}$ sign of the term do not depend on the initial conditions.
-We have to remember that this effect is the result of the dynamical behaviour of the model.
+This term has to be positive in order to effectively imitate a dark matter component in the theory.
+For $\Omega_{\Lambda,0}>0$ and $\lambda>\frac{16}{9}$, we can always find initial conditions in the phase space where $\Omega_{dm,i}>0$, while for $\Omega_{\Lambda,0}>0$ and $0<\lambda<\frac{16}{9}$, the sign of the term does not depend on the initial conditions.
+We must remember that this effect is a result of the dynamical behaviour of the model.

-Now, we proceed to investigating dynamical behaviour of the model at infinite values of the scalar field $\varphi$.
-Introducing dynamical variable $v=\frac{1}{z}$ we find the following dynamical system
+Next, we proceed to investigate the dynamical behaviour of the model at infinite values of the scalar field $\varphi$.
+By introducing the dynamical variable $v=\frac{1}{z}$, we obtain the following dynamical system:

-and in the same way we obtain the energy conservation condition \eqref{eq:en_j} and the acceleration equation \eqref{eq:accel_j}.
+and, in the same way, we obtain the energy conservation condition \eqref{eq:en_j} and the acceleration equation \eqref{eq:accel_j}.

-With a standard procedure at work, we are searching for asymptotic states located at $v^{*}=0$.
-We found two critical points located at infinite values of the scalar field $\phi$.
-The first, located at $(x^{*}=-1, v^{*}=0)$ is in the form of an unstable node with the following linearised solutions in the vicinity of this state
+Using the standard procedure, we search for asymptotic states located at $v^{*}=0$.
+We find two critical points corresponding to infinite values of the scalar field $\phi$.
+The first critical point, located at $(x^{*}=-1, v^{*}=0)$ is an unstable node with the following linearised solutions in the vicinity of this state:

-where $\Delta x$, $\Delta z$ are the initial conditions and $a^{(i)}$ is initial value of the scale factor.
+where $\Delta x$, $\Delta z$ are the initial conditions, and $a^{(i)}$ is the initial value of the scale factor.
 The energy conservation condition \eqref{eq:en_j} and the acceleration equation \eqref{eq:accel_j} calculated at this state give

-which suggest that the effective equation of state parameter is $w_{\text{eff}}=\frac{1}{3}$ and it corresponds to ``radiation'' like expansion of a universe.
+which suggest that the effective equation of state parameter is $w_{\text{eff}}=\frac{1}{3}$ and it corresponds to a radiation-like expansion of the universe.

-The second asymptotic state located at $(x^{*}=0, v^{*}=0)$ is very interesting form mathematical and physical point of view.
+The second asymptotic state, located at $(x^{*}=0, v^{*}=0)$, is very interesting from both a mathematical and physical point of view.
 The eigenvalues of the linearisation matrix calculated at this point are

-with vanishing one of the eigenvalues we have a degenerated non-hyperbolic critical point and stability analysis requires use of the centre manifold theorem \cite{Perko:book,Wiggins:book,Hrycyna:2010yv}.
+and, with one of the eigenvalues vanishing, we have a degenerate non-hyperbolic critical point.
+The stability analysis requires the use of the centre manifold theorem \cite{Perko:book,Wiggins:book,Hrycyna:2010yv}.

-According to this theorem we can easily find the following equation for an invariant manifold
+According to this theorem, we can easily find the following equation for an invariant manifold:

-where the the function $f(v)$ is an arbitrary polynomial
+where the the function $f(v)$ is an arbitrary polynomial:

 and this manifold is called the centre manifold.
-Using the centre manifold theorem we can find the constants $a_{i}$ to an arbitrary order
+Using the centre manifold theorem, we can find the constants $a_{i}$ to an arbitrary order: